sirajurrahmann/n3ojs/src/form-elements/README.md

 ></form-element-select>
 ```

-`form-element-input` requires the below CSS variables to be set to control styling
+`form-element-select` requires the below CSS variables to be set to control styling

 In HTML file:
 ```html